franc6/ics_calendar/info.md

 ```

 ## Authentication
-This calendar platform support HTTP Basic Auth and HTTP Digest Auth.
+This calendar platform supports HTTP Basic Auth and HTTP Digest Auth.
 It does
 not support more advanced authentication methods.

 ## Example configuration.yaml